 Ketosis and ketoacidosis both involve the production of ketones in the body.
-However, while ketosis is generally safe, ketoacidosis can be life-threatening.
+Ketosis is generally safe.
+However, ketoacidosis can be life threatening.

 Nutritional ketosis occurs when the body starts burning fat instead of glucose.
 Inducing ketosis is the aim of a ketogenic diet, or “keto” diet, which is a high-fat, very-low-carb diet that can help people lose weight.

 Ketoacidosis occurs when the body produces dangerously high levels of ketones, and it is often a complication of type 1 diabetes.

 In this article, we discuss the differences between ketosis and ketoacidosis, including their symptoms.
 We also explain when to see a doctor and how to treat and prevent ketoacidosis.

 Nutritional ketosis occurs when the body uses fat instead of glucose as fuel.
 The liver breaks down this fat into chemicals called ketones and releases them into the bloodstream.
 The body is then able to use the ketones as an energy source.